gvwilson/thirdbit/src/fiction/iffy/index.md

 Her new sweatshirt was as warm as the towels had been, and not scratchy at all.
-It was almost certainly recording her pulse and temperature and a dozen other things and sending them to the mansion's core for analysis, but at that particular moment she didn't care.
+It was almost certainly recording her pulse and temperature and a dozen other things and sending them to the mansion's core, but at that particular moment she didn't care.

 She and Aunt Naggie seated themselves gingerly.